Transportation in Guatemala

 Guatemala has two international Airports: La Aurora (GUA) located in Guatemala City and Mundo Maya (FRS) in Santa Elena, Peten.
 Arriving in Guatemala City works best since it is the gateway to the different regions of the country.
 The Airport in Peten is usually for travelers wanting to visit the Mayan Ruins of Tikal in a short period of time.
 Charter flights by small aircrafts and helicopters are an option as well, and you can land at various other smaller airports if you book a private flight.

 This option is very popular among backpackers and travelers with a reduced budget.
 The most popular destinations are connected via shuttle buses making it easy for visitors to discover the most of Guatemala.
 You will always have to reserve seats one day prior traveling to guarantee your transfer.
 We recommend to always stay cautious and keep your belongings in sight.

 There are public buses and mini vans connecting all mayor cities and towns in Guatemala.
 However, these buses do not have fixed schedules nor official stops.
 This hinders the possibility to travel by public transportation, not only for foreign visitors, but also for locals.
 The best option to travel by bus in Guatemala City is the Transmetro – a safe and fast bus that has proper stop signs and cost only Q1 per journey.

 Rural collective transportation

-There are car rental companies at both international airports.
-Some car rental companies have offices at hotels as well.
-It is better to have the car reserved prior your arrival to be sure you will have the car you need.
-Driving in Guatemala can be chaotic.
-If you want a relaxed vacation it is not an option unless you like adventures.
-Main roads have signals but we recommend having a GPS to help you navigate through Guatemala.
+There are car rental companies at both international airports and some of them have offices at some hotels as well.
+It is always better to complete your reservation prior to your arrival to be sure you get everything you need.
+Before deciding to rent a car, please note that driving in Guatemala can be somehow chaotic.
+Main roads have signals but we recommend using a GPS to help you smoothly drive through the peculiar streets of Guatemala.